-- a) Demonstration through evaluation of monitoring data that the water quality problem is no longer occurring (i.e., 3 or more years with no exceedances during the times of the year when previous exceedances occurred) or demonstrated compliance with the Order's surface and groundwater receiving water limitations. - b) Documentation of Third-Party education and outreach to applicable Members in the watershed where water quality impairment occurred. - c) Documentation of Member implementation of management practices that address the water quality exceedances. - d) Demonstration that the management practices implemented by Members are effective in addressing the water quality problem.
+- a) Demonstration through evaluation of monitoring data that the water quality problem is no longer occurring or demonstrated compliance with the Order's groundwater receiving water limitations. - b) Documentation of Steering Committee education and outreach to applicable Members in the watershed where water quality impairment occurred. - c) Documentation of Member implementation of management practices that address the water quality exceedances. - d) Demonstration that the management practices implemented by Members are effective in addressing the water quality problem.

 Management plans may be completed for all or some of the constituents that prompted preparation of the management plan.
 When Executive Officer approval is given for completion of a management plan for one or more constituents, each constituent shall revert to regular, ongoing monitoring requirements (as described in the MRP).
-The Third-Party must also continue tracking on-going implementation of appropriate management practices by growers, which may be done through the Farm Evaluation process.
+The Steering Committee must also continue tracking on-going implementation of appropriate management practices by growers, which may be done through the Farm Evaluation process.

 Requests for management plan completion must summarize and discuss all information and data being used to justify completion.
-The Third-Party shall not discontinue any of the associated management plan requirements prior to Executive Officer approval of its completion request.
+The Steering Committee shall not discontinue any of the associated management plan requirements prior to Executive Officer approval of its completion request.